 With a minimum of two people, you can book the Manaslu Tsum Valley Trek as a private tour.
 No solo or independent trekking is allowed, and you must be accompanied by a Special Trekking Guide.
 The infrastructure and phone signal here are very limited, so expert guidance is essential to keep trekkers safe.

-Our partners at Royal Mountain Travel can arrange everything as a fully private tour, and also run a fixed departure group tour four times per year.
-This allows the cost per person to be reduced, and offers the opportunity to share your experience with like-minded adventurers.
+Our partners at Royal Mountain Travel can arrange everything as a fully private tour, and also run a fixed-departure group tour four times per year.
+This allows the cost per person to be reduced and offers the opportunity to share your experience with like-minded adventurers.

 2022 Departure dates